 Ethics, transparency, compliance, and human rights governance are all critical contributors to the integration of sustainability across our global operations and our value chain.
 Bunge maintains and implements a variety of policies, resources and services that strive to address human rights concerns, and engages with suppliers to help ensure they respect our high standards.
-The current policies and controls that address the requirements of combating slavery and human trafficking include, but are not limited to:
+The current policies and controls that address the requirements of combating child labor, slavery and human trafficking include, but are not limited to:

 - Code of Conduct

+- Supplier Code of Conduct

 - Anti-harassment / Discrimination Policy

 - Third-Party Risk Management Policy

 - Anti-Corruption Policy

 - Whistle-Blowing

 - Fraud

 - Anti-Money Laundering

-- Labor Policy (to be updated and replaced by the Human Rights Policy)
+- Human Rights Policy (replaces the former Labor Policy).

 In 2022, we established a new global human rights team, embedded within our sustainability function and dedicated to intensifying our strategy to embed respect for human rights throughout our operations and global supply chains.
 Our global human rights team partnered with Business for Social Responsibility (BSR) to further develop and implement new policies and procedures, enhancing our understanding of our salient human rights risks, and deepening work on impact assessment tools and due diligence programs.
-This includes development of a Bunge Human Rights Policy which will make clear our commitment to respecting human rights consistent with the UN Guiding Principles on Business and Human Rights, OECD Guidelines for Multinational Enterprises, International Bill of Human Rights, and ILO Declaration on Fundamental Principles and Rights at Work.
-Our Human Rights Policy will build on and replace our Global Labor Policy.
+In 2023, we issued our Human Rights Policy.
+Our policy was developed in a consultative manner and includes feedback received from dialogue with internal and external stakeholders.
+Our Policy makes clear our commitment to respecting human rights consistent with the UN Guiding Principles on Business and Human Rights, OECD Guidelines for Multinational Enterprises, International Bill of Human Rights, the ILO Convention on Child Labor, and ILO Declaration on Fundamental Principles and Rights at Work.
+Our Human Rights Policy builds on and replaces our Global Labor Policy.